matthiasburger/IronSphere.Extensions/docs/types/FloatExtension_Min(Single,Single).md

 ```

-public static Single Min(this Single this, this Single minimum)
+public static Single Min(this Single this, Single minimum)
 ```